sierra-zero/FocusEngine/README.md

 * UI improvements: View frustum is implemented in this fork, so UI elements outside of view won't be drawn for performance reasons.
 ScrollViewers can work with mouse wheels out of the box.
 Easily get UI elements to access in code from a Page using GatherUIDictionary.
 Easily make Lists and Pulldown selection boxes using GridList and PulldownList (not integrated with GameStudio yet, though).
 * Better UI Editor: Selecting things in the editor works more intuitively, like hidden things are skipped and smaller things are easier to click.
 * UI Text features: vertically align text or use \<color> tags to dynamically change text colors.
 Use \<br> tags to have multiline text set straight from GameStudio.
 * ModelBatcher: Easily make batched models using lots of individual models (think grass and rocks for your whole terrain batched into one draw call and entity).
+See https://github.com/phr00t/FocusEngine/blob/master/sources/engine/Xenko.Engine/Engine/ModelBatcher.cs
 * More Post Processing Effects: Fog and Outline post processing shaders work, out of the box.
 * Easy setting game resolution: Game.SetDefaultSettings(width, height, fullscreen) and Game.OverrideDefaultSettings to set and save resolution of your game.
 * Easy generating procedural meshes: StagedMeshDraw takes a list of verticies and indicies, no "buffer binding" or "GraphicsDevice" needed.
 Also will actually upload the mesh when it tries to get rendered automatically, saving time and resources if the mesh doesn't actually ever get viewed.